wchawaphon/Core_System/README.md

 **This project is not finish and not finalized yet**

 ### Future Develop Plans
-- Add an GUI to make it easier to use
+- Add a GUI to make it easier to use
 - Integrated with AMR and Manipulator

 ### Developer